it-at-m/mucgpt/README.md

   <source media="(prefers-color-scheme: dark)" srcset="docs/architecture-dark.png">
   <img alt="MUCGPT Architecture Diagram" src="docs/architecture.png">
 </picture>

 The architecture of MUCGPT is structured into three primary components: the frontend, the core service for handling tools and the communication with the llm, and the assistant service.
 Additionally, it features an API Gateway, a database, and integrates Single Sign-On (SSO) for authentication.

 The frontend is based on a template from [Microsoft Azure](https://github.com/Azure-Samples/azure-search-openai-demo) and is implemented using React, Typescript and Javascript.

-The framework used to implement the backend of MUCGPT is called [FastAPI](https://fastapi.tiangolo.com/).
+The framework used to implement the backends (the core- and the assistant service) of MUCGPT is called [FastAPI](https://fastapi.tiangolo.com/).
 It is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.
-The backend uses LangChain to connect to LLMs.
-In the [.env](config/.env.empty) file, you can provide the user with various LLM options to select from in the frontend.
+The `core service` uses LangGraph to connect to LLMs.
+TODO more about the services.

 The API Gateway is developed in Java based on the [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway), providing robust routing, security, and scalability for all services.
 [IT@M](https://github.com/it-at-m) distributes the gateway as a container image: `ghcr.io/it-at-m/refarch/refarch-gateway`.
 For detailed documentation, see [here](https://refarch.oss.muenchen.de/gateway.html).

 Authentication is managed using [Keycloak](https://www.keycloak.org/), a robust open-source identity and access management solution.
 Keycloak handles user authentication, authorization, and user management for the MUCGPT platform, enabling secure Single Sign-On (SSO) across all services.
 For more details on customizing authentication or extending user management, refer to the [Keycloak Migration Framework documentation](https://mayope.github.io/keycloakmigration/).

+[Langfuse](https://langfuse.com/) is an open-source LLM observability platform that supports agent tracing and prompt management.
+It is optional in MUCGPT.

 For more information about all the features of MUCGPT click [here](/docs/FEATURES.md).